erroronline1/caro/readme.md

 #### records considerations
 * store (approval-)unit to forms and components for better access by preselection - add component select by unit + edit component/form by unit
+* inform on approved cases to start production? on case state change ask for message to units

 #### issues
 * review modal return on closing -> still not always returning false -> not reproduceable in firefox -> observe, could have been a cache issue
 * force form submission by passing and validating value on submit button?
+* calendar export content missing! review

 # Aims
 This software aims to support you with your ISO 13485 quality management system and support internal communication.
 It is supposed to run as a web application on a server.
 Data safety measures are designed to be used in a closed network environment.
 The architecture enables staff to access and append data where other ERP-software may be limited due to licensing.